tejuscs/ADBD-Labs/intro_older_original/intro.md

 ## A Private Database Cloud in the Oracle Public Cloud and on premises

-With Autonomous Database Dedicated, customers get their own Exadata infrastructure in the Oracle Cloud and on-premise.
+With Autonomous AI Database Dedicated, customers get their own Exadata infrastructure in the Oracle Cloud and on-premise.
 The customers administrator simply specifies the size, region and availability domain where they want their dedicated Exadata infrastructure provisioned.
 They also get to determine the update or patching schedule if they wish.
-Oracle automatically manages all patching activity but with Autonomous Database Dedicated service, customers have the option to customize the patching schedule.
+Oracle automatically manages all patching activity but with Autonomous AI Database Dedicated service, customers have the option to customize the patching schedule.

 ## ADB Dedicated Architecture

-Autonomous Databases on dedicated Exadata infrastructure have a four-level database architecture model that makes use of Oracle multitenant database architecture.
+Autonomous AI Databases on dedicated Exadata infrastructure have a four-level database architecture model that makes use of Oracle multitenant database architecture.
 You must create the dedicated Exadata infrastructure resources in the following order:

 1. Exadata Infrastructure
 2. Autonomous VM Cluster
 3. Autonomous Container Database
-4. Autonomous Database
+4. Autonomous AI Database